 Today, we ask you, our international community of birth and lactation professionals, to educate yourselves on being anti-racist and holding the leaders and systems in your local community accountable for their actions and policies.
 We encourage those who are able to make a donation to your local Black Lives Matter chapter and to support local Black-owned small businesses.
 When we work together we can hold our leaders accountable and dismantle these racist and oppressive systems.
 Be safe.

 Professional development for all our trainers is essential.
 Every member of our team participates in at least four professional development opportunities each year.
-Some of these are delivered in-house while others we seek out external organizations with specialty experience and knowledge.
+Some of these are delivered in-house while for others we seek out external organizations with specialty experience and knowledge.
 All CBI trainers have been trained in using inclusive language, recognition of implicit bias, and understanding birth trauma and obstetric violence.
 In September 2020, CBI’s trainers attended the five-week virtual Stratagem conference on equity, inclusion, and social justice, hosted by Cicely Blain.
 In November 2020, our team participated in Birth Monopoly’s Know Your Rights course, which addresses human rights in childbirth.
-In 2021, we will be participating in a training program for doulas on cultural safety for Indigenous individuals run through The Chigamik Community Health Centre.
+In 2021, we participated in a training program for doulas on cultural safety for Indigenous individuals run through The Chigamik Community Health Centre.
 In 2021, we engaged Collaborate Consulting to provide professional development for trainers in working with trans-individuals and understanding the issues they face in pregnancy and parenting through their Trans Birth for Birth Workers workshop and the Researching Trans Fertility webinar.

 Childbirth International regularly has openings for new trainers.
 We have a diverse student and graduate body (30% of CBI’s students and graduates are BIPOC and our students and graduates are from 136 different countries).
 When we offer opportunities for new trainers to work with CBI, we prioritize applications from BIPOC and LGBTQIA2S+ CBI graduates.